nf-core/rnaseq/README.md

 ![nf-core/rnaseq metro map](docs/images/nf-core-rnaseq_metro_map_grey.png)

+> **Note**
-The SRA download functionality has been removed from the pipeline (`>=3.2`) and ported to an independent workflow called [nf-core/fetchngs](https://nf-co.re/fetchngs).
+> The SRA download functionality has been removed from the pipeline (`>=3.2`) and ported to an independent workflow called [nf-core/fetchngs](https://nf-co.re/fetchngs).
 You can provide `--nf_core_pipeline rnaseq` when running nf-core/fetchngs to download and auto-create a samplesheet containing publicly available samples that can be accepted directly as input by this pipeline.

 1. Merge re-sequenced FastQ files ([`cat`](http://www.linfo.org/cat.html))
 2. Read QC ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))